 Certificate of Conformity: the document or documents issued by a Conformity Assessment Body of a Party certifying that a product fulfills the relevant legislative, regulatory and administrative requirements of that Party.
 In the U.S., this is the Certificate of Approval issued by the United States Coast Guard.
+In the UK, they are the certificates, approvals and declarations required under the Merchant Shipping (Marine Equipment) Regulations 2016 as amended.
 In the EC and in EFTA states, they are the certificates, approvals and declarations required by Directive 2014/90/EU and Implementing Regulation 2017/306.